 If you do not have access to a mobile device, talk to your manager and use the method outlined by your leadership.

 Q: Why are there different questions for those in continuing care facilities?

-Based on Chief Medical Officer of Health Orders, there are additional screening requirements for all staff and essential visitors of continuing care (long term care, designated supportive living and congregate living) facilities, which are included for staff in the online screening tool and in the continuing care version of the paper questionnaire.
+Based on Chief Medical Officer of Health Orders, there are additional screening requirements for all staff and essential visitors of continuing care (long term care, designated supportive living and congregate living) facilities.
+There are now two separate screening tools available: One for staff and one for visitors and volunteers.

 AHS & APL